andriangashper/cdf_function_finn_realestate/README.md

-# Real Estate Data Scraper
+# Norwegian Real Estate Data Scraper

 ## Overview

-This project is a data engineering effort to scrape real estate data from [Finn.no](https://www.finn.no) and populate a MongoDB database.
+This project is a data engineering effort to scrape Norwegian real estate data from [Finn.no](https://www.finn.no) and populate a MongoDB database.
 The primary goal is to gather data for later analysis and predictions in the field of real estate.

 ## Table of Contents